raquo/Laminar/README.md

 # Laminar

-Laminar is a small reactive UI library for Scala.js, allowing you to interact with the DOM using reactive streams.
+_Laminar_ is a small reactive UI library for Scala.js, allowing you to interact with the DOM using reactive streams.
+I'm building _Laminar_ because I believe that UI logic is best expressed with functional reactive programming patterns in a type-safe environment.

+    "com.raquo" %%% "laminar" % "0.1"

-Laminar has no concept of components because it has no need for them.
-Write your own functions that accept any kind of inputs and one way or another provide you with a reference to a Node.
+We have no concept of components because we don't need the conceptual overhead.
+Write your own functions or classes or anything that somehow provides a reference to a `ReactiveNode`, and you're good.

-Laminar is very efficient.
-It makes minimal required changes to the DOM.
+_Laminar_ uses [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) under the hood, and is very efficient.
+Instead of using a virtual DOM, it makes precision updates to the real DOM.
 For example, if you say you need to update an attribute of a node, that's exactly what will happen.
-No other code of yours will be re-evaluated because of that (unlike for example React.js where the render() methods on components will be called recursively on every little change in props).

-Currently Laminar depends on a virtual DOM library called [Snabbdom](https://github.com/raquo/Snabbdom.scala), however I am working on removing that dependency.
-Laminar's API allows us to be even more efficient than Snabbdom by making direct DOM updates.
-Snabbdom's patching model also doesn't map all that well to our precise-DOM-updates use case.

-I created Laminar because I believe that UI is best built with functional reactive programming patterns in a type-safe environment.
-I will publish a TodoMVC example app to showcase how nice Laminar is to work with as soon as I get a bit of time.
+There is nothing else happening, no diffing of virtual DOM trees, no redundant re-evaluation of your component.
+Laminar's API lets you express what exactly needs to happen when without the inefficiency and under-the-hood complexity of virtual DOM.

-## Example Laminar "component"
+## Example Laminar "Component"

-Here's `Counter.apply`, a contrived example function that produces a Counter "component" that exposes a node that should be provided to Laminar, and a stream of counts generated from user clicks that you do whatever you want with.
+Here's `Counter.apply`, a contrived example function that produces a Counter "component" that exposes a `node` that should be provided to Laminar, and `$count`, a stream of counts generated from user clicks that you do whatever you want with.

 ```scala
 class Counter private (